-Figure 59.
-Backup and restore services with Proxedo API Security configuration
+Figure 58.
+Backup and restore running or user configuration for Proxedo API Security

-In order to export or import any configuration information from or to the system, complete the following steps:
+In order to export any configuration information from the system, complete the following steps:

-- 1. Select the Config backup button in order to export or import any configuration files. - 2.
-To export a configuration, select the type of the configuration to be exported at the Export config button.
+- 1. Select the Configuration Backup button. - 2.
+To export a configuration, select the type of the configuration to be exported at the Export configuration button.
 The following options can be selected from the drop-down menu: - Running: This export option downloads the configuration settings of the currently running configuration. - User: This export option downloads the default configuration settings of the system.